coffee2code/restrict-usernames/readme.txt

 1. A screenshot of the plugin's admin settings page.

 == Changelog ==

+= 2.0.1 =
+* Fix to add accidentally omitted get_option_names()

+= 2.0 =
+* Add option to disallow use of spaces in usernames
+* Add option to allow requirement of any of numerous substrings as part of usernames (including start with and end with requirements)
+* Add reset button to reset options
+* Move initialization of config array out of constructor and into new function load_config()
+* Create init() to handle calling load_textdomain() and load_config() (textdomain must be loaded before initializing config)
+* Return immediately if username being check is already invalid
+* Use strpos() instead of stristr()
+* Changed invocation of plugin's install function to action hooked in constructor rather than in global space
+* Extract settings saving code into maybe_save_options()
+* Extract settings display code into display_option()
+* Update object's option buffer after saving changed submitted by user
+* Add support for localization
+* Add .pot file
+* Add PHPDoc documentation
+* Note compatibility with WP 2.9+
+* Drop compatibility with versions of WP older than 2.8
+* Update documentation
+* Update copyright date

 = 1.1 =
 * Added 'Settings' link to plugin's plugin listing entry